C.J. Abrams Player Props: Nationals vs. Mariners

 C.J.
 Abrams At The Plate

-- Abrams is hitting .235 with 14 doubles, two triples, seven home runs and nine walks.
+- Abrams has 14 doubles, two triples, seven home runs and nine walks while hitting .235.

-- In 59.4% of his 69 games this season, Abrams has picked up at least one hit.
-He's also had 13 multi-hit games.

-- He has hit a long ball in seven games this year (10.1%), homering in 2.7% of his trips to the dish.
+- He has gone deep in seven games this year (10.0%), homering in 2.7% of his trips to the dish.

-- Abrams has driven in a run in 20 games this season (29.0%), including nine games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Abrams has an RBI in 20 of 70 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.